-All constuctive input is gratefully received.
+All constructive input is gratefully received.
 For more information, see the notes for contributors.

-To cite GPflow, please reference the [Technical report](https://arxiv.org/abs/1610.08733).
-Sample Bibtex is given below:
+To cite GPflow, please reference the JMLR paper.
+Sample BibTeX is given below:

 MCMC for Variationally Sparse Gaussian Processes J Hensman, A G de G Matthews, M Filippone, Z Ghahramani Advances in Neural Information Processing Systems, 1639-1647, 2015.